 Collaborative attorneys and related professionals charge hourly rates for their services.
-The process is organized and efficient, with the most significant cost savings realized by avoiding the costly premise of litigation.
+The process is organized and efficient, with the most significant savings realized by avoiding costly litigation.
 Without court battles, there is no need for legal discovery, an expensive quest for pertinent information which often requires digging for financial records, multiple property valuations and other details that could sway a legal outcome before a judge.

 Interested in learning more about Collaborative Divorce?
 Contact Alisa Peskin-Shepherd!